Worcester and Birmingham Canal: History

 The Dudley Canal Line No 2 was built through the Lapal Tunnel to meet the canal at Selly Oak in 1798.
 After repeated collapses, the tunnel was finally abandoned in 1917 leaving a short stretch navigable between Selly Oak and a brick works at California until 1953, after which it was drained and filled in.
-A campaign group, The Lapal Canal Trust, is working to restore it, with a diversion around the tunnel.
+A campaign group, the Lapal Canal Trust, is working to restore it, with a diversion around the tunnel.

 A major user of the canal was the Cadbury chocolate factories at Bournville and Blackpole, Worcester.

 Birmingham terminus

 For twenty years direct connection to the Birmingham Canal Navigations (BCN) was prevented by the Worcester Bar, a physical barrier at Gas Street Basin, Birmingham designed so that the BCN would not lose water to the Worcester and Birmingham.
 Cargoes had to be laboriously manhandled between boats on either side.
-In 1815 an Act allowed the creation of a stop lock and the bar was breached.
+The Birmingham Canal Navigations and Worcester and Birmingham Canal Navigable Communication Act 1815 (55 Geo.
+3. c. xl) allowed the creation of a stop lock and the bar was breached.
 The Worcester and Birmingham raised their water level by six inches to minimise water loss and today the two pairs of lock gates have been removed.
 There were separate toll offices either side of the bar for the two canal companies.
 The bar still exists, with boats moored to both sides of it.

 The commercial terminus in Birmingham was Worcester Wharf, a large complex extending from the bar along Bridge Street, Gas Street and Granville Street.
 Part of it now forms a water front to The Mailbox shopping and residential complex.